-If dealing with facial acne isn’t enough, your body can also be prone to breakouts.
-Odds are, if you experience acne on your face, pimples have also popped up on your neck, chest and back.
-In fact, Everyday Health reports that up to 60% of people who report having facial acne experience body acne as well.
-Here’s a breakdown of what causes body blemishes, and our tips for keeping them at bay.
+While acne breakouts on the face tend to steal the spotlight, there's a good chance that if you’ve experienced acne on your face, pimples have also popped up south of your chin.
+In fact, Everyday Health estimates that up to 60% of people who report having facial acne experience body acne as well.
+Here’s a breakdown of what causes body blemishes, as well as some tips about how to treat them.

 Body acne refers to any type of acne that appears on the back and upper half of the body, including the chest and shoulders.
-These breakouts are classified similarly to acne on your face, and are often accompanied by oily skin and scarring.
-While acne can appear anywhere on your body (aside from oil-free zones on the palms of your hands and the soles of your feet), it tends to concentrate on the back, chest and shoulders where there is a higher density of hair follicles and oil- and sweat-producing glands.
+These breakouts are classified similarly to acne on your face, and are often accompanied by oily skin, scarring and blackheads.
+While body acne can appear anywhere (aside from oil-free zones on the palms of your hands and the soles of your feet), it tends to show up most commonly on the back, chest and shoulders – where there is a higher density of hair follicles and oil-and-sweat-producing glands.
 To make matters worse, the pores and hair follicles on your body are much larger than those found on your face, and the skin on your back is extremely thick.
 These factors heighten the potential for dirt and oil to become trapped, block pores and cause breakouts.

-Eminence Organics Lead Skin Care Trainer Natalie Pergar tells us that the primary causes of body and facial acne are alike: “Body acne is caused by the same factors as facial acne - bacteria, overactive oil glands and excess dead skin cells.”
-As with facial acne, oil and dead skin cells block a pore, mix with acne-causing bacteria and trigger an immune response that presents as one of the five types of acne.
+Eminence Organics Lead Skin Care Trainer Natalie Pergar tells us that the primary causes of body and facial acne are in sync: “Body acne is caused by the same factors as facial acne – bacteria, overactive oil glands and excess dead skin cells.”
+As with facial acne, oil and dead skin cells block a pore, mix with acne-causing bacteria and trigger an immune response that presents as pimples, blackheads, redness, cysts or a combination.
 There are a few additional factors that contribute to breakouts on your back, chest and shoulders.
 These include:

 1. Shampoo & Conditioner